RisaDev/FantasiaPlus/README.md

 # Fantasia+
-Fantasia+ is a Dalamud plugin designed to allow give you better control over your Final Fantasy XIV character appearance.
+Fantasia+ is a Dalamud plugin designed to give you better control over your Final Fantasy XIV character appearance.
 Namely it allows you to apply character bone manipulations during gameplay.
 Fantasia+ is a re-implementation of [Customize+](https://github.com/XIV-Tools/CustomizePlus) plugin.

 ### Changes compared to Customize+ (as of 1.0.0)